brentyi/egoallo/README.md

    This script, adapted from HuMoR, processes raw AMASS data by:

-   - Converting to gender-neutral SMPL parameters
+   - Converting to gender-neutral SMPL-H parameters
    - Computing contact labels for feet, hands, and knees
    - Filtering out problematic sequences (treadmill walking, sequences with foot skating)
    - Downsampling to 30fps